pcm720/nhddl/README.md

 You can also install NHDDL from a PSU package (see [this section](#save-application-system-psu)), but you'll need to copy Neutrino installation manually using wLaunchELF or another PS2-based file manager.

 If you're getting `Failed to prepare external modules` error while trying to run NHDDL from the USB drive, MX4SIO, iLink or UDPBD, make sure your ELF launcher initializes BDM modules and doesn't reset the IOP before loading NHDDL.
-If this is the case, you __must__ place Neutrino on the memory card or use standalone version instead.
+If this is the case, you __must__ place Neutrino on the memory card, MMCE device or use standalone version instead.

 ### Supported modes